hjk41/Remmy/README.md

-SimpleRPC
+Remmy
 =======

-SimpleRPC is a simple but usable RPC library.
-Thanks to the structual simplicity of the code, it is sutable for use in education as well.
+Remmy is a simple but usable RPC library.
+Thanks to the structural simplicity of the code, it is suitable for use in education as well.

 The communication layer can be implemented with any network library.
-Currently, we suport ASIO and ZeroMQ as the network layer.
+Currently, we support ASIO and ZeroMQ as the network layer.

 Current implementation uses C++14, so you need a new compiler to compile the code.

-Tested on both Linux and Windows (Visual Studio 2017).
+Tested on both Linux and Windows (Visual Studio 2019).

 Programming interface
 =======